mattparker/lamplighthelp/v0/23-4-0_Communicating_with_invitees_of_eval_direct_campaigns.markdown

 __Message content__

 This allows you to compose your email, and to add merge fields and formatting.
-In the top right of the text editing box, click the = symbol, to expand the text editing tools.
+In the top right of the text editing box, click the **+** symbol, to expand the text editing tools.

 All the normal formatting options are displayed here, and can be used as normal.
-You also have some mail merge options
+You also have some mail merge options.
+To use these position your cursor where you want the field, and select it from the drop down menus.
+Format the field exactly as you would the content in a normal email.

 * People mail merge:  Allows you to merge information from a person's profile.
 * Evaluation campaign: Allows you to merge in information about the specific campaign you have selected to email about